enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 <!-- Chapter 4: Results -->
 \chapter{Results}

 This chapter presents the results of the implementation phase in detail.
 It provides a comprehensive overview of the developed system and its architecture, and documents all major design decisions to make the development process transparent and reproducible.
 Key components, services, and their interactions are discussed extensively to illustrate how the final system was constructed.
-In addition, deployment, integration, and testing aspects are included to complete the picture of the implemented solution.
+In addition, deployment, integration, and testing aspects are described to provide a comprehensive overview of the implemented solution.

 # High-level System-overview
 The system developed in this project is designed to simplify the deployment, configuration, and monitoring of distributed IoT networks.
 It is intended for use by universities, research institutions, or companies seeking efficient management of sensor-based infrastructures.
 The architecture is modular and extensible, enabling the integration of new features or services as needed.
-While the design was guided by the specific case study described in the Introduction chapter, it was intentionally kept flexible to support a broad range of future use cases.
+While the design was guided by the specific case study described in the [Introduction](#research-projects-at-bfh) chapter, it was intentionally kept flexible to support a broad range of future use cases.

 The key components of the system are:

 - **Sensor Nodes**: These are embedded hardware devices deployed in outdoor or remote environments to measure real-world phenomena such as soil moisture, temperature, or light.
 Each sensor node consists of a microcontroller (e.g., ESP32 or CubeCell), one or more sensors, and a communication module,either wired or wireless, depending on the use case.
 Typically, the node must be programmed with custom firmware prior to deployment, defining its sensing logic and communication behavior.
 Once deployed, the nodes operate autonomously and transmit their data to the IoT Gateway.
-In this project, communication is handled wirelessly via LoRaWAN, a low-power wide-area network (LPWAN) protocol designed for long-range, energy-efficient data transmission,ideal for battery-powered devices in distributed sensor networks.
+In this project, communication is handled wirelessly via LoRaWAN, a low-power wide-area network (LPWAN) protocol designed for long-range, energy-efficient data transmission, ideal for battery-powered devices in distributed sensor networks.
 - **IoT Gateway**: This component serves as a bridge between the sensor nodes and the main cloud infrastructure.
 It receives data from the sensor nodes and forwards it to the backend system for processing and storage.
 In a LoRaWAN-based architecture like the one used in this project, the concept of the IoT gateway is split into two layers:
     + **LoRaWAN Gateways** are physical devices distributed across a geographic area.
 They receive wireless transmissions from sensor nodes using the LoRaWAN protocol and relay them over the internet via standard IP-based protocols.
-    + **The Things Network** (TTN) is a global, open LoRaWAN infrastructure that acts as the cloud-based backend for LoRaWAN gateways.
+    + **The Things Network** (TTN) is a global, open LoRaWAN framework that acts as the cloud-based backend for LoRaWAN gateways.
 It handles device management, message routing, and secure data delivery.
 TTN receives the sensor data from the gateways and makes it accessible to external systems like ours.
 In this system, the backend connects to TTN to receive real-time sensor data.
 Data is transmitted using the MQTT protocol, a lightweight publish-subscribe messaging protocol designed specifically for low-bandwidth and high-latency IoT networks.
 Sensor provisioning (i.e., registering device metadata) on the TTN platform is handled through a REST API.
 - **Main Cloud Infrastructure**: This is the core of the system where all data processing, storage, and user interaction takes place.
 It also represents the primary focus of this project.
 The infrastructure is hosted on BFH’s private cloud and is accessible to users through a web-based application.
-The system consists of multiple backend services, databases, and interfaces, which are discussed in detail in the following chapters.
+The system consists of multiple backend services, databases, and interfaces, which are discussed in detail in the following subchapters.

 - **Users**: The most important component of the system is the user base.
 The system supports three distinct user roles:
   - **Admin**: Responsible for managing the system and creating or maintaining user accounts.